5000-series (CTA): Specifications

+Unlike the High-Performance family of railcars, including the 2600-series and 3200-series, the 5000-series is not electrically compatible with other series of railcar in the CTA fleet.
+Therefore, the 5000-series is not able to multiple-unit in mixed consists with other series of railcar in revenue service, including the new 7000-series cars.
+In practice, this is not a significant limitation, as lines that are assigned the 5000-series typically do not operate with any other series of railcar.

 Features and usage

-The 5000-series use technologies such as AC traction equipment that will enhance operations and maintenance and provide a smoother, more comfortable ride.
-Cars 5001–5114 originally came with orange LED destination signs; cars beginning with unit 5115–5116 came equipped with colored LED destination signs that can be programmed for the color of the line(s) that they will eventually operate on (the amber-only signs in the existing cars began to be replaced with the colored signs starting mid-August 2012 with units 5095–5096 and 5097–5098, which were originally delivered to the CTA with the amber signs but were retrofitted with the colored signs before they were placed into service).
+The 5000-series use technologies such as AC traction equipment that aim to enhance operations and maintenance and provide a smoother, more comfortable ride.
+Cars 5001–5114 originally came with orange LED destination signs; cars beginning with unit 5115–5116 came equipped with multi-colored LED destination signs that correspond to the line on which the car is operating.
+The amber-only signs in the existing cars were replaced with the multi-colored signs starting mid-August 2012, starting with units 5095–5096 and 5097–5098.

 The first cars were placed into regular service on November 8, 2011, on the Pink Line.
 The Pink Line was the first line to be fully equipped with the 5000-series cars in June 2012, followed by the Green Line in May 2013, the Yellow Line in March 2014, the Purple Line in March 2015, and the Red Line in November 2015.
 The CTA planned on assigning some 5000-series cars to the Orange Line, replacing its 2600-series cars, which were supposed to be an interim replacement for the line's 2400-series cars until the Red Line is fully equipped with the 5000-series cars.
 However, as of November 2015, the assignment of 5000-series cars to the Orange Line is now unlikely since delivery of all 5000-series cars is complete and all 5000-series cars are completely assigned to other lines, thus the assignment of 2600-series cars to the Orange Line is now a permanent assignment until the delivery of the new 7000-series cars.
+This was likely done to give the Brown line more 3200-series cars to run 8-car trains, which had become possible after the Brown Line Capacity Expansion Project was completed in 2009.

 Issues

 The fleet was taken out of service for inspections in December 2011 concerning irregularities found in the wheel components of the cars.
-They went back into service on May 7, 2012.
+They reentered service on May 7, 2012.
 As of November 2015, these cars are the most abundant in the CTA's fleet, making up the entire Pink, Green, Yellow, Purple, and Red Line fleets.

 Controversies

 The 5000-series' seating arrangement has been met with negative feedback from riders.
-One of the requirements the CTA had during the bidding process was that manufacturers provide more than one interior layout for a hybrid seating configuration (both longitudinal and lateral), to minimize discomfort as well as maximizing passenger flow.
+One of the requirements the CTA had during the bidding process was that manufacturers provide more than one interior layout for a hybrid seating configuration (both longitudinal and lateral), to minimize discomfort as well as maximize passenger flow.